 This section describes troubleshooting and limitations for running Vusers with Network Virtualization.

-- For scenarios created with an earlier version of Network Virtualization (previously known as Shunra NV) such as 8.6, the bandwidth utilization measurement will only be represented in the graphs when the bandwidth is configured as Shared Bandwidth.
+- For scenarios created with an earlier version of Network Virtualization (previously known as Shunra NV) such as 8.6, the bandwidth utilization measurement will be represented in the graphs only when the bandwidth is configured as Shared Bandwidth.
 If the bandwidth is configured as Individual Bandwidth, bandwidth utilization data will not appear.